What is Glaucoma?

 How Is Glaucoma Diagnosed?

 While some patients may experience symptoms from glaucoma as the disease progresses, others do not learn they have the condition until they undergo a routine eye exam.
 There are several different exams performed to diagnose glaucoma, including a visual field, retinal and optic nerve tomography, and visual acuity testing.
 The visual field test measures the peripheral vision, looking for early, subtle signs of damage.
-The HRT (Heidelberg Retinal Tomography) creates a three dimension analysis of the structures at the back of eye.
+The OCT (Optical Coherence Tomography) creates a three dimension analysis of the structures at the back of eye.
 This test is performed each year so that small changes that occur over time can be detected even before progressive glaucoma damage has occurred.
 Visual acuity testing reveals how well patients can see at various distances.
 Other tests are also performed, such as tonometry to measure the pressure inside the eye and pachymetry to measure the thickness of the cornea.
 After performing the proper testing, Dr. Levine can accurately diagnose glaucoma and develop a treatment plan to prevent any further damage to the eye and the vision.

 What are my treatment options for Glaucoma?

 Once glaucoma has been diagnosed, treatment should begin as soon as possible to help minimize the risk of permanent vision loss.
 There is no cure for glaucoma, so treatment focuses on relieving symptoms and preventing further damage from occurring by reducing the pressure within the eye.
 Most cases of glaucoma can be treated with eye drops, laser or a combination of these two methods.
 Only very rarely is microsurgery necessary.
 The best treatment for your individual case depends on the type and severity of the disease, and can be discussed with the Doctor.